RiffleSystems/riffle-website/src/pages/essays/prelude.md

 To explore these ideas concretely, we built a prototype of the Riffle system as a state manager for web browser apps.
 Because our goal was to understand the developer experience rather than build an entire system, we reused existing technologies wherever possible.

+![](/assets/blog/prelude/prototype.png)

 We built a reactive query layer over the SQLite embedded relational database, running in the browser with WASM via [SQL.js](https://sql.js.org/) project.
-We run SQLite in a web worker and persist data to IndexedDB, using James Long's [absurd-sql](https://github.com/jlongster/absurd-sql) library.
+We run SQLite in a web worker and persist data to IndexedDB, using the [absurd-sql](https://github.com/jlongster/absurd-sql) library.
 We've also built a desktop version which uses [Tauri](https://tauri.studio/) and runs SQLite in a native process.
 For rendering, we use React, which interacts with Riffle via custom hooks.

-![](/assets/blog/prelude/prototype.png)
+One major limitation of this prototype is that it's  _local-only_ system; we have not actually built a sync system for it.
+For this particular prototype we wanted to focus on the experience of building a UI with local data, rather than the sync aspects.
+It's already known that building a CRDT-based sync system with SQLite is possible (e.g., James Long's [Actual Budget](https://archive.jlongster.com/using-crdts-in-the-wild) project), and we plan to cover synchronization issues in future essays.

 In this section, we’ll demo our prototype by showing how to use it to build a simplified iTunes-style music app.
 Our music collection is a very natural fit for a relational schema containing several normalized tables linked by foreign keys.
 Each track has an ID and name, and belongs to exactly one album:

 **tracks**